VainlyStrain/Vailyn/README.md

 > **WARNING**
 >
-> Vailyn mainly employs Log Poisoning techniques.
+> Vailyn employs Log Poisoning techniques.
 Therefore, YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.

 The techniques (only work for LFI inclusions):